mehrdadh/iCalendar/README.md

-# ICS File Importer Chrome Extension
+# iCalendar File Importer Chrome Extension

-A Chrome extension that reads .ics calendar files and creates Google Calendar events from them with a beautiful, modern interface.
+A Chrome extension that reads .ics and .vcs calendar files and creates Google Calendar events from them with a beautiful, modern interface.

 ## Features

-- 📁 **Drag and drop** .ics files onto the extension popup
+- 📁 **Drag and drop** .ics or .vcs files onto the extension popup
 - 📝 **Smart parsing** - Displays key event details (title, time, location)
 - 📅 **Multi-calendar support** - Choose which Google Calendar to add events to
 - 🎨 **Modern, gradient UI** - Purple gradient theme with clean design